 New Jersey Drew First Blood

 We covered New Jersey's new law in detail in our complete guide to S4834M.
-The short version: Governor Murphy signed it on his last day in office, reclassifying all e-bikes as motorized bicycles.
+The short version: Governor Murphy signed it on his last day in office, reclassifying class 2 and 3 e-bikes as motorized bicycles.
 Registration, licensing, liability insurance, all now required regardless of whether your bike tops out at 15 mph or 28.
 Riders under 15 are banned outright.
 New Jersey became the first state to abandon the three-class framework that 45 other states use, and the first to mandate e-bike insurance.

 The law was a response to real tragedies, mostly involving high-powered e-motos marketed to teenagers.
 But it painted every e-bike with the same brush, pulling a commuter on a pedal-assist bike into the same regulatory category as someone on a 50 mph Surron.